Telecommunication Breakdown

 Telecommunication Breakdown is an album by Emergency Broadcast Network.
 It was released in 1995 by TVT Records.
-The CD included three video tracks in addition to the audio, as well as a floppy disc that included AV editing software.
+The CD includes three video tracks in addition to the audio, and a floppy disc includes an interactive press kit.

 The music was produced by Jack Dangers, as a side project from his group Meat Beat Manifesto.
 The album features a number of guest performers: Brian Eno on "Homicidal Schizophrenic," with Jamie West-Oram of The Fixx on guitar; Bill Laswell contributed to "Shoot the Mac-10," with Grandmaster Melle Mel rapping.

 Critical reception

 The New York Times wrote: "Outrageous and aggressive, Breakdown is guaranteed to have you either laughing, dancing or running from the room in terror ...
 Emergency Broadcast Network has a CD-ROM vision that matches and, to an extent, deepens its sonic attack."